The-Fiction-Method/Series-Scoring/README.md

 Naturally the "hostA", "hostB", etc. columns should be renamed as appropriate, and you can add more of them if you wish.
 It is crucial they remain `NUMERIC` columns however, as this is used to identify them.

-In addition to the series tables, the "_Order_Series" table to record their sorting order, readable name, and abbreviation is also required.
+In addition to the series tables, the "_Order_Series" table to record their sorting order, readable name, and abbreviation is also required.

 ```
 CREATE TABLE "_Order_Series" (